The Possibility of Formation of Compact Boson Stars via Cosmological Evolution of a Background Scalar Field: Introduction

 where $v$ is the velocity dispersion, $\rho_g$ is the energy density, $b=\mathcal{O}(1)$ is a numerical factor that depends on the initial conditions, and $L$ is the box size~\cite{PhysRevLett.121.151301,Chan:2022bkz}.
 The formation timescale of non-relativistic boson clouds within axion miniclusters also follows the middle expression of Eq.~\eqref{eq_relaxationtime}.
 Taking into account the axion minicluster formation scenario described in Ref.~\cite{Kolb:1993zz}, it is given by

 where $M_c$ denotes the mass of an axion minicluster and $1+\Phi$ is the ratio of its central density to the background density in the radiation-dominated era~\cite{PhysRevLett.121.151301}.
 Consequently, the formation and properties of non-relativistic boson clouds that constitute dark matter have been the focus of extensive research.
+Such formation mechanisms are also applicable to complex scalar fields, since their self-gravitating configurations reduce to the Schrödinger–Poisson system in the non-relativistic limit, as in the case of axions.

 Boson stars are known to exist as stable compact objects that resist gravitational collapse \cite{PhysRevD.42.384, Hawley:2000dt, Gleiser:1988ih}.
 If boson stars become compact objects, they could serve as horizonless compact objects.
 This prospect has motivated extensive studies to identify potential differences between compact boson stars and black holes in general relativity through gravitational wave observations (see review in Ref.~\cite{Cardoso:2019rvt}).
 For example, the tidal Love numbers of binary compact boson stars were calculated in Ref.~\cite{Cardoso:2017cfl}.
 The coalescence of binary compact boson stars including the resulting gravitational wave signals \cite{Palenzuela:2017kcg} and quasi-normal modes of compact boson stars in comparison to those of black holes \cite{Macedo:2013jja} were also investigated.
 In particular, compact boson stars composed of scalar fields with $m_\phi = \mathcal{O}(10^{-10}\,\mathrm{eV})$ have a total mass, $M = \mathcal{O}(1\,\mathrm{M_\odot})$.
 This mass range falls within the detectable regime of current gravitational wave observatories, such as the LIGO-Virgo-KAGRA (LVK) collaboration.
 Future gravitational wave observatories, such as the space-based detectors LISA, TianQin, Taiji, and B-DECIGO, as well as the next-generation ground-based detectors Einstein Telescope (ET) and Cosmic Explorer (CE), are anticipated to play a crucial role in investigating a wider mass range.
 They will constrain the parameters of scalar fields as dark matter candidates, opening new avenues for understanding the universe \cite{Giudice:2016zpa}.